phos-tou-kosmou/python_portfolio/linear_algebra/README.md

     There should be a default function being tested while running the script;
     however, it is a small library implementation so import it and test out the functions

+These are rigorous excercises because I enjoy Linear Algebra and am interested in memory coalescing.